Your Claude Code session doesn't crash when the context window fills up. It does something worse: it starts forgetting.

 Handover quality varies.
 The handover document is written by Claude under context pressure.
 Sometimes the "Remaining Tasks" section is vague.
 Sometimes critical details are missing.
 The structured format constrains it enough to be usually useful, but "usually" isn't "always."

 Skill context lost on /clear.
 Active Claude Code skills are not preserved across rotation.
 The rotator re-activates the original skill via a /{skill} prefix on the continuation prompt, recovered from the original dispatch file.
-This works, but it means the skill reloads from scratch — any in-session skill state is lost.
+This works, but it means the skill reloads from scratch.
+Any in-session skill state is lost.

 Try it yourself

-Context rotation is part of the VNX Orchestration System — an open-source toolkit for multi-agent terminal workflows.
+Context rotation is part of the VNX Orchestration System, an open-source toolkit for multi-agent terminal workflows.
 The rotation feature is opt-in:

-You need Claude Code with hooks support, tmux, and Bash 4+.
+export VNX_CONTEXT_ROTATION_ENABLED=1You need Claude Code with hooks support, tmux, and Bash 4+.
 The full setup is three hook registrations in .claude/settings.json and one environment variable.
 The documentation covers the complete hook chain, file structure, and configuration options.

-📖 Read also: Multi-Model AI Orchestration From a Single Terminal — How I run Claude, Codex, and Gemini in parallel with unified governance
+📖 Read also: Multi-Model AI Orchestration From a Single Terminal: How I run Claude, Codex, and Gemini in parallel with unified governance

-The dry-run demo (demo/dry-run/replay.sh --fast) shows the full governance pipeline — including context rotation — without requiring any LLM API calls.
+The dry-run demo (demo/dry-run/replay.sh --fast) shows the full governance pipeline, including context rotation, without requiring any LLM API calls.

 Context rot isn't a Claude-specific problem.
 Every AI coding agent with a fixed context window will hit this wall.
-Cursor, Cline, Codex CLI, Gemini Code — they all operate within context limits, and they all degrade when those limits are reached.
+Cursor, Cline, Codex CLI, Gemini Code: they all operate within context limits, and they all degrade when those limits are reached.

 For organizations looking to deploy AI agents in production, this challenge is amplified.
-Smaller companies adopting AI especially need reliable, low-friction solutions — they can't afford to lose work due to context degradation.
+Smaller companies adopting AI especially need reliable, low-friction solutions.
+They can't afford to lose work due to context degradation.

 Right now, most developers just accept context degradation as a fact of life.
 They restart sessions manually, lose progress, and re-explain their codebase from scratch.
 That's the equivalent of rebooting your computer every hour because it runs out of RAM.
 We can do better.

 If you're hitting the context wall in your AI coding workflow, I'd be curious to hear how you handle it.
-And if you have ideas for improving automatic rotation — better handover formats, smarter timing heuristics, alternative clear mechanisms — the repo is open and I'm building in public.
+And if you have ideas for improving automatic rotation (better handover formats, smarter timing heuristics, alternative clear mechanisms), the repo is open and I'm building in public.

-If you're interested in the multi-agent system that context rotation is part of, read Glass Box Governance: How I Built a Self-Auditing Multi-Agent AI System — where I explain the full orchestration architecture, receipt-driven audit trails, and why transparency beats trust in production AI.
+If you're interested in the multi-agent system that context rotation is part of, read Glass Box Governance: How I Built a Self-Auditing Multi-Agent AI System: where I explain the full orchestration architecture, receipt-driven audit trails, and why transparency beats trust in production AI.

 Vincent van Deth